galantelab/sandy/03_tutorial.markdown

 ### Simulate DNA sequencing with genomic variations

-The user can also tune the reference genome (e.g. [GRCh38.p13.genome.fa.gz](https://www.gencodegenes.org/human/)), adding homozygous or heterozygous **genomic variations** such as SNVs, Indels, gene fusions and other types of structural variations (e.g. CNVs, retroCNVs). **Sandy** provides several bult-in **genomic variations** obtained from the [1KGP](https://www.internationalgenome.org/) and from [COSMIC](https://cancer.sanger.ac.uk/cosmic).
+The user can also tune the reference genome, adding homozygous or heterozygous **genomic variations** such as SNVs, Indels, gene fusions and other types of structural variations (e.g. CNVs, retroCNVs). **Sandy** provides several bult-in **genomic variations** obtained from the [1KGP](https://www.internationalgenome.org/) and from [COSMIC](https://cancer.sanger.ac.uk/cosmic).

 So, let's simulate a genome which includes the fusion between the genes *NPM1* and *ALK*:

 {% highlight shell_session %}
-$ sandy genome --genomic-variation fusion_hg38_NPM1-ALK my_genome.fa
+$ sandy genome --genomic-variation fusion_hg38_NPM1-ALK hg38.fa.gz
 {% endhighlight %}

 To see all available genomic variations, run: